Multi-Study R-Learner for Estimating Heterogeneous Treatment Effects Across Studies Using Statistical Machine Learning: Ovarian Cancer Simulations

+In each scenario, we introduced between-study heterogeneity by varying the magnitude of the regression coefficients through $\sigma^2_{\tau}$.
+To simulate between-study heterogeneity in confounding, we set the proportion of overlap in covariates' support to 0.5 so that different studies had different confounders.
+For each simulation replicate, we randomly divided each study into training and testing with a 70/30 split.
+All analyses were performed using R version 4.0.2.

-Figure \ref{fig:1} shows the $\log_2$ mean squared error (MSE) ratio, i.e., $\log \left(\frac{\text{MSE}_{\text{Multi-study $R$-learner}}}{\text{MSE}_{\text{$R$-learner}}}\right)$, comparing the multi-study $R$-learner to the $R$-learner on the unseen test set.
-We define $\text{MSE}_{\text{model}}$ as $\frac{1}{n_{\text{test}}}\sum_{j=1}^{n_{\text{test}}} (\tau(x_j) - \hat{\tau}_{\text{model}}(x_j))^2$, where $n_{\text{test}}$ is the number of observations in the test set.
-Under each scenario, we considered two optimization settings: the oracle setting where the true nuisance functions are known (left panel) and the plug-in setting where the nuisance functions need to be estimated from data (right panel).
-Specifically, we used elastic net to estimate the nuisance functions in the plug-in setting.
-Overall, as between-study heterogeneity increases, the multi-study $R$-learner outperforms the $R$-learner on the test set, and this difference in performance is more prominent in the oracle setting.
-When treatment is randomized (Fig. \ref{fig:1A}, \ref{fig:1C}), merging the data and fitting an $R$-learner is preferred when between-study heterogeneity ($\sigma^2_{\tau}$) is low.
-As $\sigma^2_{\tau}$ increases, however, there exists a transition point beyond which the multi-study $R$-learner outperforms the $R$-learner.
-When studies are observational (Fig. \ref{fig:1B}, \ref{fig:1D}), the multi-study $R$-learner shows favorable performance across all levels of $p_o$ and $\sigma^2_{\tau}$ in the oracle setting (left panel).
-On the other hand, the multi-study $R$-learner is preferred when between-study heterogeneity is high in the plug-in setting (right panel).
+Fig. \ref{fig:1} shows the log mean squared error (MSE) of the multi-study $R$-learner and study-specific $R$-learner on the unseen test set.
+In each scenario, we considered two optimization settings: the oracle setting where the true nuisance functions are known and the plug-in setting where the nuisance functions need to be estimated from data.
+Overall, the multi-study $R$-learner generally outperformed the study-specific $R$-learner on the test set across all levels of between-study heterogeneity.
+This trend was observed in both the oracle and plug-in settings.
+In some cases, i.e., Scenario B and at higher levels of $\sigma^2_{\tau}$ in Scenario D, the plug-in multi-study $R$-learner performed similarly to the oracle study-specific $R$-learner, suggesting that the multi-study $R$-learner with estimated nuisance functions was comparable to the study-specific $R$-learner with known nuisance functions.